 Just like digital marketing agencies, managed hosting providers strive to build a lasting clientele, and the best way to do that is to showcase past work.

-Professional hosting companies don’t just have testimonials – they have in-depth case studies that outline how they positively impacted the client’s business.
+Professional hosting companies don’t just have testimonials – they have in-depth case studies and customer stories that outline how they positively impacted the client’s business.
 If a potential host says that they can’t talk about other customers, run away.

 Find a different one whose customers are more than happy to act as advocates.
 If they give the hosts permission to use their name, it suggests that they’re happy with the service.